vindou/cs180-team-project/ReadMe.md

 which conversations the User is involved in, as well as write all of the conversation names to a file.
 Also, given a conversation name, the database can retrieve all messages from that conversation.
 This will be helpful for implementing a search option.

+#### Testing ConversationDatabase.java and Conversation.java

+Because the Conversation.java constructor inherently relies on the ConversationDatabase constructor, one encompassing test was written in order to test both.
+This test just compares the expected size of the fields, as well as their values.
+To check the available conversation method, an empty file was created and read through, and an assertEqual method call was used to check that the expected size of the returned ArrayList was what equal to what it was actually.
+The next two methods test the addUser and removeUser methods, and they both use assertEquals methods to check that the size of the user ArrayLists are what they are expected to be after the methods have been called.
+The addMessage and deleteMessage accomplish this in the exact same way, using the assertEquals method call.